npeshekncsu/npeshekncsu.github.io/_posts/2023-08-24-datascience-articles-feedback.md

 # Thoughts about data science and statistics

-This blog post will respond to the following questions based on the articles:
+This blog post will respond to the following questions based on the articles and my personal knowledge and understanding about data science and statistics.

   - [data-scientist-vs-statistician](https://www.indeed.com/career-advice/finding-a-job/data-scientist-vs-statistician)